Gexkill/sweng2/RASD/src/index.md

 #Actors identifying
 The actors of our system are basically two:

-* Taxi driver: is a taxi driver eregistred automatically on the system by the taxi company
+* Taxi driver: is a taxi driver registered automatically on the system by the taxi company
-* User: he doesn't need to register himself to the systme, since he uses the system only to call a taxi (so he have to insert only basic personal information and location)
+* User: he doesn't need to register himself to the system, since he uses the system only to call a taxi (so he have to insert only basic personal information and location)

 $\pagebreak$